galshuler/Projects/Case Study.md

 **4. Analyze Changes Over Time**

+**Finding**:

-Finding: Noticeable differences in income per event depending on the month.
+Noticeable differences in income per event depending on the month.
 June shows the highest income per event, while September shows the lowest.

+**Potential Impact:**

-Potential Impact: Seasonal trends, marketing campaigns, or changes in user behavior might explain these fluctuations.
+Seasonal trends, marketing campaigns, or changes in user behavior might explain these fluctuations.
 Ignoring these trends might lead to misinterpretation of overall performance and user engagement.

 **Query Used:**